 - Yield: 95% of bioactive compounds are retained

-- Antimicrobial activity against 100+ strains of bacteria
+- Antimicrobial activity against 100+ bacterial strains

 - Inflammation reduction by up to 70%